opensearch-project/documentation-website/_benchmark/reference/workloads/test-procedures.md

 # test_procedures

 If your workload only defines one benchmarking scenario specify the schedule on top-level.
-Use the challenge element if you want to specify additional properties like a name or a description.
-You can think of a challenge as a benchmarking scenario.
-If you have multiple challenges, you can define an array of challenges.
+Use the `test-procedures` element if you want to specify additional properties like a name or a description.
+You can think of a test procedure as a benchmarking scenario.
+If you have multiple test procedures, you can define an array of challenges.

 This section contains one or more test procedures which describe the benchmark scenarios for this data set.
 A test procedure can reference all operations that are defined in the operations section.